 Major: Linguistics, Spanish Faculty Mentor: Melissa Baese-Berk

-Project Title: Effects of accent perception on the perception of credibility and professionalism
+Project Title: Effect of accent perception on the perception of professionalism

 Major: Linguistics Faculty Mentor: Vsevolod Kapatsinski

 Project Title: Split Diminutives: A Cross-linguistic Study of Truncation Patterns in American English

 On average, participants rated the speaker with the monolingual accent higher in professionalism and confidence than the speaker with the bilingual accent.
 However, participants tended to rate the speaker with the bilingual accent higher than the speaker with monolingual accent in knowledgeability and experience when the speakers were presented as nonexperts discussing Mexican history.
 These results suggest ways that perceptions about accents can affect assumptions made about speakers.
 Considering that accent perception may influence perceptions of character traits that are prioritized in professional settings, these results highlight the importance of acknowledging and challenging those assumptions in situations where unjust perceptions of a speaker can result in biased and harmful decisions, including in job interviews, classrooms and courtrooms.

 Project Title: Racial Influence on Trans-femme Murder Convictions